rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 <!-- Will add ghosting in libreoffice /Carol -->

-Re-exports are listed and linked on the front page of the crate's API documentation.
+Re-exports are listed and linked on the front page of the crate’s API documentation.
 Users of the `art` crate can still see and choose to use the internal structure as in Listing 14-3, or they can use the more convenient structure from Listing 14-4, as shown in Listing 14-5: